-The 2018 season gets underway in less than two weeks, as Derbyshire begin the new Specsavers County Championship campaign versus Middlesex at The 3aaa County Ground from Friday 20 April.
+The 2018 season gets underway this month, as Derbyshire begin the new Specsavers County Championship campaign versus Middlesex at The 3aaa County Ground from Friday 20 April.

 As preparations continue for the 2018 season, we take a look at the latest news from the Club from around the world.

 1. Rampaul arrives at The 3aaa County Ground

 Experienced fast bowler Ravi Rampaul has arrived at The 3aaa County Ground and is ready to hit the ground running ahead of the 2018 season.

 The former West Indies international brings a wealth of experience to Derbyshire, having played 133 matches for his country, including 18 Tests and 92 ODIs.